MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--rahtInterPredictionDepthMinus1=INT-VALUE`
 Specifies the max depth to apply the inter prediction for RAHT.

+### `--rahtInterSendFilters=0|1`
+Controls the enabling of inter-frame filters for RAHT.

+### `--rahtInterSkipFilteringLayers=INT-VALUE`
+Specifies the number of initial layers in RAHT to be skipped for inter-frame filtering.

 ### `--attrInterPredTranslationThresh=INT-VALUE`
 (Encoder only)
 Specifies the maximum translation threshold used to disable inter